The Documentation: Navigating the Ultra Training System

 BTS Ultra 2025

-I. The Personal Operating System: How I Think
+I. How I Think

 These are the foundational models for clarity.
 If my internal "Map" is wrong, no amount of speed will get me to the right destination.